gardener/gardener/docs/proposals/25-private-cloud-profiles.md

             - name: europe-custom-1c
 ```

 The rendering is done by a new custom controller registered to the `gardener-controller-manager`.
-Merge conflicts can not arise during the merge process as they are caught by static validation and an admission plugin for validating the private cloud profile.
+Merge conflicts can not arise during the merge process as they are caught by static validation and an admission plugin for validating the `PrivateCloudProfile` object.

 ### Custom RBAC verb